lascar/alphawholesale/README.md

 * Database
 postgresql

-Redis server 5.0.5 (https://www.hugeserver.com/kb/install-redis-4-debian-9-stretch/ for install on debian)
+Redis server 5.0.5
+(https://www.hugeserver.com/kb/install-redis-4-debian-9-stretch/ for install on debian)

 ## UPGRADE TO RAILS 6

-It was write in rails 5.2 and used 'delayed_job_active_record' but now it use sidekiq because of the problems with this gem
+It was written in rails 5.2 and used 'delayed_job_active_record' but now it uses rails 6 and sidekiq because of the problems with this gem with rails 6.

-It use rspec 4 because the 3 has given problems too
+It uses rspec 4 because the 3 has given problems too

-## INSTALATION IN DEVELOPMENT
+## INSTALLATION IN DEVELOPMENT

 * For your config/database.yml the db user, password and database must be informed in secret.yml.enc (see SECRET_YML_ENC_EXAMPLE.md)